pramod97/Azure-Project/README.md

 ## Introduction
 This project demonstrates a comprehensive data pipeline for the Tokyo Olympic data, showcasing the ingestion, transformation, storage, and visualization processes using Azure Data Factory (ADF), Azure Databricks, Azure Synapse, and Power BI.

-Data Source
 Dataset: Tokyo Olympic Data
 Source: Kaggle
 Initial Storage: GitHub Repository

-Pipeline Overview
+## Pipeline Overview
-1. Full Pipeline Overview Diagram
+**Full Pipeline Overview Diagram**

 This screenshot shows the complete view of all ADF pipelines used in the project, illustrating the flow of data through various components.